guglielmobartelloni/guglielmobartelloni/README.md

 </p>

 <p align="center">
-I'm a Developer currently studying Computer Science at the University of Florence.
+I'm a Developer and Computer Science graduate at the University of Florence.
 </p>

 <h3 align="center">Tech I've worked with</h3>